 Tired of dealing with client churn and acquisition, and traveling for business development, I wanted to look for something evergreen.
 The authorship space simply made sense because I love writing and people will always write books.

 As I worked with Dhaval, I began to dream about building something for the writing industry similar to Canva for the design industry.
 In other words, a simple product, but providing value to a huge market.
 It was time for me to pivot my career.
 At that same time, I just so happen to be working with Dhaval to pivot his startup.

 The 6 Best Book Writing Software

 When doing research, I noticed the writing software space wasn't overcrowded.
 Rather it was a bit "old."
 Most of the software was still based on desktop and created before 2013.
-Before we started working on Squibler, these were the top writing software programs.
+When we introduced Squibler as a new writing program, it was groundbreaking.